184.108.40.206 Public Influence and Status Anxiety

 With improved communications, people can exert global influence on each other – for example by blogs and through social media such as Twitter.
 Group identities can be forged and strengthened by using the Internet – as countless organisations solicit people to join them, to contribute money etc.

 As an example of the influence of public opinion across an entire society, John Stuart Mill described moral pressure in Victorian England as oppressive, in his book On Liberty:

 “there needs protection also against the tyranny of the prevailing opinion and feeling; against the tendency of society to impose, by other means than civil penalties, its own ideas and practices as rules of conduct on those who dissent from them”.
 (Chapter 1, p.
 6)

-Such pressure can also be counter-productive, driving those who do not conform to the edges of society and making their behaviour less acceptable to other people.
+The pressure of public opinion can also be counter-productive: driving those who do not conform to the edges of society and making their behaviour less acceptable to other people.

 This is a current page, updated since publication of Patterns of Power Edition 3a.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/4323a.htm